-Research is concentrated in three main areas:
+Research is concentrated in a handful of main areas:

-- Understanding the large-scale structure of the universe, including the creation of galaxies and galaxy clusters.
+Large-scale structure of the universe, including the creation of galaxies and galaxy clusters.

 - Technological development of x-ray and gamma-ray detectors and instruments, as well as mechanical structures for use in space-based observatories.